 Moderation: Bernhard Bartsch, Director External Relations, MERICS

 This question will be the focus of a series of frequent workshop discussions to which MERICS invites selected decision-makers from politics and business.
-The next event in the series will take place on January 14, 2022.
+The next event in the series took place on January 14, 2022.